ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 For example, 30 points in energy for a barbarian!
 On the character stat page, press selected key and click on minus button.
 Select a key by setting KeyUsed (should choose 17 or 18).
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveStatsUnassignment=0		{0:Disabled 1:Enabled, press selected key when clicking}
 - KeyUsed=18				{17:Control key selected; 18:Alt key selected}

 Use the shift buton for assigning/unassigning all possible points in one click.
 You can define a limit value for points assigned/unassigned with shift.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveShiftClickLimit=0		{0:Disabled; 1:Enabled}
 - LimitValueToShiftClick=5		(10:Assign or unassign stats points, 10 by 10}

 [STAT ON LEVEL UP]
-WARNING : CHEAT, DON'T USE IN NORMAL GAME.
+WARNING: CHEAT, DON'T USE IN NORMAL GAME.
 Change the number of Stats Points you receive when your character gains a level.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveStatPerLevelUp=0		{0:Disabled; 1:Enabled}
 - StatPerLevelUp=5			{0:no points win;  11:eleven points win}